idsc-frazzoli/CS1-Notebooks/README.md

 1. <u>Download and run the notebooks locally</u>.
 Download the files locally, and then run them either through the web browser or VS Code.
 (Note that integrations with other IDEs exist, but we will not support them officially).
 2. <u>Using Google Colab</u>.: **todo**

+Note that the first option will usually result in a smoother experience, especially with interactive plots.

 ## [Option 1] Local Installation Guide